mazetoken/airdrop-tool/README.md

 a fork of [Airdrop-Tool](https://github.com/mr-zwets/airdrop-tool)

-modified to exclude addresses from an airdrop and added fungible cashtokens to fungible cashtokens holders/addresses airdrop script
+modified to exclude addresses from an airdrop, added fungible cashtokens to fungible cashtokens holders/addresses airdrop and airdrop BCH to fungible cashtokens or NFTs holders/addresses

 you need to install [nodejs](https://nodejs.org) and use a command line (e.g. Visual Studio, PowerShell etc.)

+copy or clone the repository

 open the main folder, open example_env.txt, fill in the variables, rename to .env

-navigate to the main directory
+from the command line navigate to the main directory

 run

 `npm i`

-### Airdrop fungible tokens to NFTs holders/addresses (including TapSwap addresses)
+### Airdrop fungible cashtokens to NFTs holders/addresses (including TapSwap addresses)

 run